Hercules (Marvel Comics): 2010s

-The original Champions (Hercules, Iceman, Angel, Ghost Rider and Darkstar) reunite at the location of their former headquarters in Los Angeles to mourn the death of the Black Widow.
-They battle a group of decommissioned Sentinels while out at a West Hollywood nightclub.

 When the Human Torch starts losing his powers he asks Hercules for advice on how to restore them.
 Hercules had recently found a way to get his own powers back after losing them fighting the Chaos King.
 Johnny and the Thing find him at a bar in Brooklyn drinking non-alcoholic beer.
 He tells them about how he was healed by a scientist named Rachna Koul.
-He takes them to her secret lab, where she explains that she was able to repair the biological conduit connecting Herc to the source of his godly power.
+He takes them to her secret lab, where she explains that she was able to repair the biological conduit connecting Hercules to the source of his godly power.

-During the events of No Surrender, Hercules is sent to the Roman Colosseum with Rogue‘s team of Avengers to battle the Lethal Legion.
+During the events of the 2018 "Avengers: No Surrender" storyline, Hercules is sent to the Roman Colosseum with Rogue‘s team of Avengers to battle the Lethal Legion.
 The team then traveled to Antarctica to fight against the Black Order.
 Later Hercules, and his teammates attempt to stop the Hulk from rampaging through Avengers HQ.
 Hercules and Sunspot use their combined strength to stabilize the "world-engine" that is protecting the Earth while Thor and Lightning recharge it.
 Herc, Thor, and Wonder Man travel to Asgard to celebrate their victory.

-Due to the events of Avengers: No Surrender, the primordial Greek goddess Nyx escapes her centuries-long confinement and murders most of the Greek Pantheon.
+As a result of the "No Surrender" storyline, the primordial Greek goddess Nyx escapes her centuries-long confinement and murders most of the Greek Pantheon.
 Hercules and the Avengers fought to prevent Nyx from fully reclaiming her soul.
 Nyx's minions were defeated and she was ultimately killed by the Vision.

 2020s

 When Hercules tried to track down his resurrected family, he instead was captured by them.
 He was freed by the reformed Guardians of the Galaxy.
 He aided the Guardians in stopping the mad gods, but at the cost of Star-Lord's life.
 Following the battle with Gamora's West Spiral Arm Guardians, Hercules began a relationship with Noh-Varr.

-During the "Blood Hunt" storyline, Hercules is among the superheroes who join Captain America's branch of the Avengers when fighting the vampire invasion.

-Following the events of Blood Hunt, Hercules joins the AVENG.E.R.S.
+During the 2024 "Blood Hunt" storyline, Hercules is among the superheroes who join Captain America's branch of the Avengers when fighting the vampire invasion.
+Following the events of "Blood Hunt", Hercules joins the AVENG.E.R.S.
 (Avengers Emergency Response Squad).
-The team travels to Kingsport, a town under attack by spectral super-apes searching for the Red Ghost.
-They find him hiding in a nearby abandoned building and agree to help the ghosts take their revenge under the condition that they do not kill him.
-Once the Red Ghost is captured, Hercules uses his adamantine mace to free the ghostly super-apes from their suffering.